 Experience Really Does Make a Difference?

-With that many agents how do you know Who to choose or what questions to ask?
+With that many agents, how do you know Who to choose or what questions to ask?
 Well, if you're like most people, your home is your largest financial investment.
 So do your homework and be careful when you; hire your next real estate agent!

-Here's a few facts about real estate agents...
+Here are a few facts about real estate agents...

-- Getting licensed - In Michigan, all you need is a 40 hour real estate course, then once you have completed that, you can take the Michigan state exam.
+Getting licensed - In Michigan, all you need is a 40-hour real estate course, then once you have completed that, you can take the Michigan state exam.
 If you pass the test you are issued a Michigan real estate license.
 Then all you need to do is find a broker to work under and you're in the real estate business.
 Sounds pretty simple!
 But is that really enough?

-- What about experience - The truth is most agents receive their license and go right to work.
+What about the experience - The truth is most agents receive their license and go right to work.
 Some companies do offer a little classroom training but beyond that most agents just fumble through the process.
 The average agent sells 11 sides (houses) per year according to the National Association of REALTORS® - 2015.
 Make sure you ask your agent how many homes they sell a year and how long they have been in business.
 Everyone needs to start sometime but most agents do not receive the proper training.
 Do you want to put your largest investment in their hands?
 Make sure you hire an agent that has a track record.
 Verify their license and see how long they have been licensed.

-- Part Time vs Full Time - a large percentage of agents have a full time job and "do" real estate on the side.
+Part-Time vs Full Time - a large percentage of agents have a full-time job and "do" real estate on the side.
 Stay clear of these agents.
 You should hire an agent that is committed to their profession.
-One that is available when buyers and sellers are available - mornings, afternoons, nights and weekends, if possible.
+One that is available when buyers and sellers are available - mornings, afternoons, nights, and weekends, if possible.
 If your agent is at their "job" who is handling the sale of your home?
 When a problem occurs your agent needs to be available to handle it.

-- Designations - learn more about real estate agent designations, certifications and courses.
+Designations - learn more about real estate agent designations, certifications, and courses.